oscarpedrero/ChatLineColorMod/README.md

 ## Time interval in seconds in which the chat is cleared
 # Setting type: Int32
 # Default value: 3600
-interval = 60
+interval = 3600

+[ChatChannel]

+## Enable adds channel name in input where you are typing.
+This option will disable the ability to select a text or move within it.
+# Setting type: Boolean
+# Default value: true
+enabled = true

 [ChatColor]

-## Enable adds channel name and change the color of the chat input text as the color of the cannel where you are typing
+## Enable change the color of the chat input text as the color of the channel where you are typing
 # Setting type: Boolean
 # Default value: true
 enabled = true